sitedata/checklyhq.com/site/content/docs/alerting/_index.md

     parent: "Alerting"
 ---

+Alerting in Checkly is pretty flexible and should address most common needs.
+You can tweak exactly when and how you should be alerted, on what channels like email, SMS, Slack etc. If you need more, you can integrate with Pagerduty!

+{{< page-toc >}}

+## Alert settings

-Checkly's alert settings give you a lot of options to tailor when, how and how often you want to be alerted when a check fails.
+The alert settings tab give you a lot of options to tailor when, how and how often you want to be alerted when a check fails.
 This is also sometimes referred to as "threshold alerting" For example:

-- Get an alert of on the second or third failure.
+- Get an alert on the second or third failure.
 - Get an alert after 5 minutes of failures.
 - Get one or more reminders after a failure is triggered.